 11. HeyMilo - Good for AI Interview Screening

 HeyMilo automates the initial interview stage using conversational AI.
-It conducts structured interviews, evaluates candidate responses, and delivers scorecards to hiring managers — all without a human interviewer present in round one.
+Structured interviews run automatically, candidate responses get evaluated, and scorecards land in the hiring manager’s inbox - all without a human interviewer present in round one.

 Key features: AI-conducted initial interviews, structured question sets, candidate scorecards, bias-reduction features, calendar integrations.